levisrabah/Internal-attachment---Database-Systems/README.md

-## Database Systems
+              Internal attachment : Database Systems

 This assignment involves practical tasks using the MySQL command-line interface to demonstrate understanding of core database concepts.
 The tasks include creating and managing databases, identifying entities and relationships for a medical center system, designing tables, adding primary keys, enforcing relationships, populating tables with data, and running SQL commands for updating, deleting, and querying relational data.
 All steps are supported with screenshots as required.

-1. A command showing all databases on the system.
+1. Run the command to show all the databases on the system.
+Take a screenshot of the output [2 marks]
 ![alt text](<Command showing all databases on the system.png>)

-1. Create a database and give it your name.
+2. Create a database and give it your name.
+Run the command to show all the databases on the system again.
+Take a screenshot of the output [3 marks]

 ![alt text](<create database.png>)

-4. Laikipia University Medical Center Database Design.
+3. Laikipia University Medical Center would like to automate all their services and you have been tasked to come up with the system’s database.
+Note that it serves students, staff and other visitors.
    i.
-Entities:
+Identify the entities in this system (at least 5) [5 marks]

     - Patients
     - Staff